 Summer Doctoral Programme FAQs

 Can’t find an answer to a question?
 Then ask us a question and we will get back to you.
+Please also visit the SDP Student Voices page for SDP Alumni blogs for information about the programme from past participants.

 The OII’s research covers a vast range of topics and disciplines: law, economics, politics, digital humanities, etc etc. How do I know if I will fit into the mix?